NBA Rumors: Carmelo Anthony Could Be L.A. Lakers’ Plan B If They Fail To Acquire Andre Iguodala

 Though he’s not a defensive reinforcement like Andre Iguodala, Carmelo Anthony would still be an intriguing addition to the Lakers, giving them a very reliable scoring option in their second unit.
 Anthony may have already shown a huge decline with his performance, but he still has plenty of gas left in his tank.
 Compared to his previous stints with the Oklahoma City Thunder and the Rockets, Anthony is now very willing to come off the bench and accept a reduced role on the offensive end of the floor.

-As of now, the Lakers are still closely monitoring Andre Iguodala’s situation in Memphis but if things don’t go their way, it won’t be a surprise if Carmelo Anthony really ends up wearing the Purple and Gold in the 2019-20 NBA season.
+As of now, the Lakers are still closely monitoring Andre Iguodala’s situation in Memphis, but if things don’t go their way, it won’t be a surprise if Carmelo Anthony really ends up wearing the Purple and Gold in the 2019-20 NBA season.

 Delivered To Your INBOX